Measurement of the total and differential cross-sections of $t\bar{t}W$ production in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction and object identification

 Ambiguities between independently reconstructed electrons, muons and jets can arise.
 A sequential \enquote{overlap removal} procedure is performed to resolve these ambiguities and thus avoid double counting of candidates.
 This procedure is applied to leptons satisfying the $L$ criteria.
 If two electrons are separated by $\Delta R<0.1$, only the one with the higher \pt\ is kept.
 If an electron and a muon overlap within $\Delta R<0.1$, the muon is removed if it is reconstructed only from an ID track and calorimeter energy deposits consistent with a minimum-ionising particle (i.e.\ if it is \enquote{calo-tagged}), otherwise the electron is removed.
 If an electron and a selected jet are found within $\Delta R < 0.2$, the jet is removed if it is not a \bmedium jet\footnote{For the overlap removal, a jet is considered $b$-tagged if it passes the 70\% working point.
 However, the choice of $b$-tagging working point does not have a sizeable impact on the signal acceptance.} or if it has $\pt > 200~\gev$.
 Muons ghost-associated~\cite{Cacciari:2008gn} with an $R=0.4$ jet must satisfy a jet--muon separation of $\Delta R < 0.4$.
 If the overlapping jet is not a \bmedium jet and contains less than three tracks with $\pt > 500~\mev$, the jet is removed, otherwise the muon is rejected.
 Thus, if the overlapping jet is a \bmedium jet, the muon is rejected.
-A lepton lying within a lepton-\pt-dependent variable-size cone of maximum size $\Delta R=0.4$ around a selected jet that survived all previous overlap criteria is rejected.
+For each lepton in the event a lepton-\pt-dependent variable-size cone of maximum size $\Delta R=0.4$ is defined.
+If a selected jet, surviving all previous overlap criteria, is found in this cone, the lepton is rejected.

 The missing transverse momentum $\vec{p}_{\mathrm{T}}^{\mathrm{miss}}$ (with magnitude $\met$) is defined as the negative vector sum of the $\pt$ of all selected and calibrated objects in the event, including a term to account for the momenta of soft particles that are not associated with any of the selected objects~\cite{PERF-2016-07}.
 This soft term is calculated from inner-detector tracks matched to the primary vertex, which makes it more resilient to contamination from \pileup interactions.